AntonyCorbett/ProjectorSwitch/README.md

+**May 2026 - Currently not working with the latest version of Zoom**

 Use ProjectorSwitch with the Zoom conferencing application on Windows to move the second Zoom window to a designated monitor and back to its original position.

 Download ProjectorSwitch.exe into a folder and run it.
 Select the target monitor from the drop-down list and click the **Toggle** button to move the Zoom window to the chosen monitor.
 Click the button again to move it back.